 Malaysia has a multicultural and multiracial population consisting of Malays, Chinese, Indians, and indigenous peoples.
-Although Malaysia’s ethnic mix is generally harmonious, the various communities remain mostly separate, and ethnic/religious tensions exist.
+Although Malaysia’s ethnic mix is generally harmonious, the various communities remain primarily separate, and ethnic/religious tensions exist.
 With such a varied ethnic composition, there is a diversity of religions.
 The official religion is Islam, but it is common to see temples, mosques, and churches within the same area.

 Visitors should be aware of differing religious and cultural traditions for each ethnic group.
-For example, Malay Muslims may feel uncomfortable in business or social functions where alcohol or pork is served, and visitors should take note that items (such as business cards) should always be presented and received using the right hand.
+For example, Malay Muslims may feel uncomfortable in business or social functions where alcohol or pork is served.
+Visitors should note that items (such as business cards) should always be presented and received using the right hand.

 Review the U.S. State Department Travel Advisory for Malaysia to see the current travel advisory level, including the COVID-19 risk level and other precautions.

-Travel to Sabah and Sarawak: The eastern states of Sabah and Sarawak (on the island of Borneo) have special entry requirements.
+The eastern states of Sabah and Sarawak (on the island of Borneo) have special entry requirements.
 You must have your passport to enter or exit Sabah or Sarawak, even when arriving from peninsular Malaysia on domestic flights.

 Malaysia’s national currency is the Malaysian Ringgit (RM).
 Currency exchange and Western Union money transfers are readily available.
 Credit cards are accepted throughout the country, but you should be aware of the risk of fraud.
 ATMs can be a safer means of obtaining Malaysian Ringgit.
 PINs in Malaysia are six digits long, and some travelers have reported having difficulty retrieving cash from ATMs using four-digit PINs.
 Most of the banking institutions in Malaysia own proprietary ATM networks.

-Voltage: The voltage used in Malaysia is 230/240 volts and 50hz.
-If the electrical appliance uses 110/120 volts, you need to use a transformer/converter to step down the 230/240 volts Malaysian voltage to your 110/120 volt appliances.
+The voltage used in Malaysia is 230/240 volts and 50 HZ.
+If the electrical appliance uses 110/120 volts, you need to use a transformer/converter to step down the 230/240 volts Malaysian voltage to your 110/120-volt appliances.
 Failing to do so will damage your electrical appliances.
-Some electrical appliances are multi-voltage and can be used for both 120 volts and 230/240 volt.
-Most multi-voltage equipment will state somewhere on the product, usually on a label or decal on the charging unit, input 100-240 AC 50-60 HZ.
+Malaysia uses the British Standard BS 1363 domestic AC power plugs and sockets.

 Malaysia’s central location in the Asia Pacific region makes it an ideal gateway to Asia and ASEAN markets.